JessicaH00/PersonalWebsite/beenTo.md

 #### March 2, 2014 -- On the island of Victoria

-The weather that day was very nice.
-Sunny, a few clouds, warm(around 5&deg;C to 10&deg;C).
+Today's weather is a bit humide compared to yesterday, more cloudy, but still warm(around 2&deg;C to 4&deg;C).
 In the morning, we walked around the city and saw Vancouver's oldest church and the Vancouver Art Gallary.

 -------

 ### Along the Autoroute 138, Quebec, Canada
 <img src="http://www.autoroutes.info/autoroutes/138.gif" alt="Autoroute 138 sigh of Quebec" title="Autoroute 138 sigh of Quebec" width=100>

+:anguished:

 -------